COVID-19: Why is China's vaccination rate so low? | DW | 13.04.2021

 Jason Wang, the director of the Center for Policy, Outcomes and Prevention at Stanford University, told DW that China is now deploying the strategy of "carrot and stick" to get more citizens vaccinated.
 However, he believes that the most effective way to boost vaccinations is to address the root cause of hesitation over the shot.

 On the other hand, China has launched an aggressive "vaccine diplomacy" program over the last few months, supplying millions of vaccines to countries in several parts of the world.
-However, countries like Chile, which has vaccinated a large amount of its population with Chinese vaccines, are witnessing a new wave of infections.
+Still, countries like Chile, which has vaccinated a large amount of its population with Chinese jabs, are experiencing a new wave of infections.

-While some Chinese citizens remain hesitant about being vaccinated over safety concerns, others think the relatively low efficacy of Chinese coronavirus vaccines is not an issue for them.
-One thing that has convinced many people to get the vaccination, is the fact that many parts of the country haven't reported any new cases in several months.
+While some Chinese citizens are hesitant to get vaccinated due to safety concerns, others say the relatively low efficacy of Chinese coronavirus vaccines is not an issue for them.
+One thing that has convinced many people to get the vaccinated is the fact that many parts of the country haven't reported any new cases in several months.

 "I think most parts of China are now free of the virus.
 As long as I can thoroughly follow the prevention protocols, I'm not worried about being infected," a woman with the surname Liu, who lives in Beijing, told DW.